To use the AlienApp for Cisco Adaptive Security Appliance (ASA) in USM Anywhere, you need to perform the following steps in you Cisco ASA environment:

 Forward Cisco ASA Syslog Messages to USM Anywhere

-To fully integrate USM Anywhere with the AlienApp for Cisco ASA, you need to configure syslog forwarding in the Cisco ASA device or management server to send the events to your sensor, and then assign the Cisco ASA plugin to the asset(s) representing the Check Point device or management server.
+To fully integrate USM Anywhere with the AlienApp for Cisco ASA, you need to configure syslog forwarding in the Cisco ASA device to send the logs to your sensor.
+You can use the Cisco Adaptive Security Device Manager (ASDM) to enable logging and send all the syslog messages to the USM Anywhere Sensor IP address.
+See ASA 8.2: Configure Syslog using ASDM for detailed instructions from the vendor.

-See Manual Integration Management for instructions on how to assign the AlienApp for Cisco ASA to your assets.
+See Assign Assets to AlienApps for instructions on how to assign your assets to AlienApp for Cisco ASA.